icosahedron/BPGWAwS/README.md

 # Building the book "Building a Production Grade Web Application with Supabase"

-So far this up through Chapter 3.
+So far up through Chapter 3.
 Includes the installation and UI shell using Next.js

 ## Getting Started